Prospective Students – Splat Lab

 Prospective PhD Students

-Studies have shown that women, people of color, and persons from less socially privileged backgrounds are less likely to apply for positions unless they meet every one of the qualifications listed.
+Women, people of color, and persons from less socially privileged backgrounds are less likely to apply for positions unless they meet every one of the qualifications listed.
 I am most interested in finding the best candidate, and that candidate may be one who comes from a less traditional background.
 I would encourage you to apply even if you do not meet every qualification listed for graduate admission.
-If you are unsure, please feel free to contact me to discuss your application.